 Coming August 2020

 Influence of Love James Arnold didn’t blink an eye when the minuscule woman appeared out of thin air with a loud pop.
-He ignored her as she hovered in the air a moment, smoothing her white dress and wings.
-She combed her slender fingers through her golden hair.
-She perched on his shoulder and whispered in his ear.
-He ignored it as if he didn’t even know she was there.
+He ignored her as he read the morning newspaper at the kitchen table.
+The small woman hovered in the air a moment, smoothing her white dress and wings.
+She combed her slender fingers through her golden hair then perched on his shoulder and whispered in his ear.
+He continued to read, ignoring her as if he didn’t even know she was there.